 - Over 90 days old daily data is used

-To view your SLA Report usage, click Billing>Plan Usage to view your plan usage page.
-SLA Reports will soon be shareable, with more options.
+To view your SLA Report usage, click Billing > Account Usage to view your account's usage page.
+You can also schedule SLA reports to share with team members.
 Please submit any feedback about this feature, or reach out to email@example.com for assistance.

 Want to see our checks in action?
 Check out our YouTube Library for more!